raangelbeatriz/pluto_pay/README.md

 # Pluto Pay

 ## ✨ About
-Pluto App is a project whose goal was to develop a payment link interface, where users can perform payments with their own cards.
+Pluto Pay is a project whose goal was to develop a payment link interface, where users can perform payments with their own cards.
 The idea was to develop a simple app that could also detect frauds locally.

 ### 💰 Fun Fact
 Pluto  is the Greek god of abundance and wealth, so it makes sense to have a payment app with his name, at least I think so.